 In the wake of a dog bite incident, it’s important you act quickly and take the following steps to protect your health and well-being while also addressing legal and medical implications:

-• Prioritize your health and safety: In the aftermath of a dog attack, your safety and health should be the top priority.
+• Prioritize your health and safety: In the aftermath of a dog attack, your safety and health should be a main priority.
 Ensure your safety by creating distance from the dog or removing yourself from the scene entirely.
 Seek emergency medical care if necessary.
 Regardless of the severity of the bite, you should get it examined by a medical professional, as dog bites can lead to infection and diseases like rabies.

 • Identify the dog’s owner: If the dog’s owner is not with the dog at the time of the incident, it is critical to identify them for medical and legal purposes.
 The owner should be able to provide vaccination records for the dog, which is important to help rule out rabies or other diseases.
 If their vaccination history is unclear, you may need to go through time-sensitive preventative measures against rabies.
 The owner’s identity is also needed to pursue legal action.